 Traveling by Car

 Navigation.
 To help you keep track of where you’re going while keeping your eyes on the road, “many hearing devices now have the capability to pair with Bluetooth-enabled GPS devices, either directly or using an intermediary accessory,” says Sarah Sydlowski, audiology director of the Hearing Implant Program at the Cleveland Clinic.
 “This allows you to stream GPS directions directly to the hearing device, while still hearing those around you.”

 Noise Reduction.
-Wind and road noise can be distracting in a car, but some advanced hearing aids can be programmed to compensate for background noise, says Bridgid Whitford, director of hearing services at the Cleveland Hearing & Speech Center and adjunct instructor of psychological sciences at Case Western Reserve University.
+Wind and road noise can be distracting in a car, but some advanced hearing aids can be programmed to compensate for background noise, says Bridgid Whitford, director of hearing services at the Cleveland Hearing & Speech Center.
 “Another more basic option is to turn off the hearing aid facing the window,” Whitford suggests, with one caveat: "Since sirens and ambulances can be easy to miss, be aware of your surroundings and use your mirrors to regularly scan the environment.”

 Communication.
 To better hear other passengers in the car, use the remote microphone accessory for your hearing aid; some devices can even be programmed to use a directional microphone system so you can hear passengers to one side of you or behind you louder than input from other directions.

 Taking the Train

 In the Station.
 It’s especially helpful to wear hearing aids that aggressively reduce background noise because train stations can be quite noisy.
 Otherwise, you “may not hear emergency instructions or route changes that are announced,” Whitford says.

 Pay close attention to the schedule posted in the station.
 You can also use an app on your smartphone to notify you via text or email of time changes, platform changes, or routing issues.